nitrogen/nitrogen_core/doc/org-mode/README.markdown

 commonly presented on Stackoverflow or the mailing lists.

 * Integrating with common databases
+* Working with JSON
+* Working with dates
 * Secure password hashing
 * Amazon S3 integration
 * Email integration